paezha/Accessibility-Sobi-Hamilton/README.md

 deprived have greater access.
-Hosford and Winters (2018, 47) acknowledge that “Hamilton stands out in that the lower income neighborhoods are located near the city center and wealthier neighborhoods are in the surrounding suburban areas.”
+Hosford and Winters (2018, 47) acknowledge that “Hamilton stands out in that the lower income neighborhoods are located near the city center and wealthier neighborhoods are in the surrounding suburban areas”.
 Therefore, the core service area for the PBSP in Hamilton by default covers more of the disadvantaged areas in the city.
 However, there is also a great deal of variation in income in the core service area because of the local university and increasing